Beta8397/virtual_robot/README.md

 New:

 Support for Pedro-Pathing added.
 Currently set up to use Pinpoint localization.
-Recommendation: setting the "Motor Inertia" slider about 1/3 to 1/2 way will help to mitigate oscillations, though it doesn't fix them completely.
+Recommendation: set the "Motor Inertia" slider to about 25% to mitigate oscillations.

 GoBilda Pinpoint odometry sensor added.
 It is included in Mecanum and XDrive robots. ("pinpoint" in config file)